 Use Your Vacation Days

-If you don’t have plans to take a trip this year or don’t have the resources to do so, that doesn’t mean you shouldn’t use your paid time off.
+If you don’t have plans to take a trip this year, don’t have the resources to do so or don’t feel safe traveling, that doesn’t mean you shouldn’t use your paid time off.
 Use a vacation day to spend time doing whatever you want, even if that just means sitting on the couch and binge-watching the TV show your co-workers rave about.

 Sleep In More